felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 Bastion host and Security groups, Application Load Balancer, and also Auto Scaling with Launch Templates.

-All these resources will be implement with Terraform using TF Config files will for all the infrastructure supposed to build.
+All these resources will be implement with Terraform using TF Config files for all the infrastructure supposed to build.

 ![image](https://github.com/felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/assets/91665833/67009b84-8a6a-405d-8266-235d2cc26e3b)